-The Asia & Emerging Markets team have focused engagements on Corporate Governance.
+The Asian & Emerging Markets team have focused engagements on Corporate Governance.
 While Social and Environmental matters are also topics of engagement, Governance issues predominate, covering issues including board characteristics and identifying poor capital allocation, as these are typically the most financially material for the companies they invest in.
 Due to the varying data availability on companies in Asia, company engagement can constitute an important part of the information gathering process on a particular company.
+During the 2023 period, two members of the Asian and Emerging Markets Team met with companies in both China and Singapore, with the opportunity to discuss material ESG topics with the relevant portfolio companies.
+This is discussed further in the case study section of this principle.